 Hopefully, the work will not remain hidden any longer.
 One book is already contracted with Peter Lang, a set of fascinating interviews with practitioners.
 Another is now in the proposal stage: a countervailing view of editing as a way of opening up the text, rather than closing it down.

 There is a lot of mystique about doing a PhD.
 Often, that is not helpful.
 It is stubborn persistence and hard-headed planning that allows a student to come up with the goods, and steady, predictable support from the host institution.
 But there is something magical about the doctoral journey and its strange intensity.

-Perhaps all major projects have this quality; the difference is that the doctoral thesis, at its best, must combine both imagination and solidity; originality, and the stepping stones that allow the reader to retrace one’s steps.
+Perhaps all major projects have this quality; the difference is that the doctoral thesis, at its best, must combine both imagination (the ‘original contribution to knowledge’) and solidity; the careful placement of stepping stones that allow the reader to retrace one’s steps.

 In my case, the journey was taken later in life, alongside a full-time job.
 And by the nature of its subject matter, the research marked not just the start of a new professional life but the culmination of a previous one.
 On one level, there is a surprising constancy in the concerns pursued over the years.
 On another, my thinking has gone through a complete transformation.

 Meanwhile, life happens.
 During the seven years since the start I began a new career, faced the end of a marriage, said goodbye to a parent and fought a life-threatening illness.
 It is not surprising that finishing became an act of defiance.
 It feels a big deal for the whole family too.
 Only a fraction of the extended family has a first degree, and I am only the second person with a doctorate; the first was won nearly 40 years ago.